-Your year-end online fundraising strategy must pay special attention to the last four days of the year.
+Your year-end fundraising strategy must pay special attention to the last four days of the year.

-The month of December is the most important month for giving overall, and online giving in particular.
+December is the most lucrative giving month of the year, and especially so for online giving.
 Approximately one out of every three dollars in annual giving is donated in December.
 In fact, 28% of nonprofits raise between 26% and 50% of their annual funds from their year-end drive.
 An additional 36% of nonprofits raise nearly 10% of their annual funds from their year-end ask.

 The Last Four Days Online

 This powerful month of concentrated giving is amplified during the last four days of the year (December 28, 29, 30, and 31).
 Those are the biggest giving days online.
 Further, giving literally quintuples over the course of the last two days of the year!

 As data analysts have documented, the peak donation period is between noon through 7 p.m. on December 31st, when 31% of donations come in for the day, no matter your time zone.

 The holiday giving spirit, coupled with the pressing need for U.S. donors to lock in a tax deduction for the year, fuels this beneficence.